-At some point every car will need repairs of some kind and, unfortunately, car repair costs can blow out enormously.
+At some point every car will need repairs of some kind and, unfortunately, major car repair costs can blow out enormously.

-This can simply be due to a misdiagnosis of the problem; or a result of a car mechanic being “dodgy” (sadly some just are!) and intentionally charging you for repairs you don’t actually need; or more often it happens because the mechanic is inexperienced.
+This can simply be due to a misdiagnosis of the problem; or a result of a car mechanic being “dodgy” (sadly some just are!) and intentionally charging you for car repairs you don’t actually need; or more often it happens because the mechanic is inexperienced.
 Sometimes just being in a rush is enough for a mechanic to misdiagnose what is really going on with your car.

 Rather than taking the time to work out what the problem is, too many mechanics go for the “repair by replacement” philosophy.
 While it does usually solve the problem, simply replacing all of the parts that may be causing a fault is a costly exercise for you as an owner.

 While a substandard mechanic will just go ahead and replace parts, hoping the problem will go away, a great mechanic will take time to properly diagnose the issue.
 The simple things that may be causing the fault will be ruled out first before the more major car repairs are undertaken.

 How do you know if major car repairs are required?

 Having an idea of what faults actually mean is a big first step – as well as finding a great mechanic you can trust to keep car repair costs at a minimum.

 Just a few of the more common customer complaints, misdiagnoses and correct diagnoses include: